 This song is the epitome of 80s rock.
 Co-composer John Barry and Duran Duran play splendidly together, beautifully building to the climactic lyric, “Dance into the fire.
 That fatal kiss is all we need.”

 Lyricist Don Black collaborated with composer David Arnold for this Brosnan-starring title track, bringing the Bond franchise into the late ’90s alt-rock era.
 It’s one of the hidden gems of the Bond theme oeuvre.

 Fun fact: Adele’s 2012 track was the first James Bond theme to win an Oscar for Best Original Song.
 Not only that, we’re pretty sure Adele’s booming vocals and theatrical symphonies played no small role in helping make this film the first Bond movie to gross more than a billion dollars.

 No Time To Die by Billie Eilish

-At 18-years old, Eilish is the youngest singer in history of the Bond franchise to write and record a theme song for one of the iconic films.
-The song was produced by her brother, Finneas, alongside Stephen Lipson, with orchestral arrangements by none other than Hans Zimmer and Matt Dunkley, and not to mention guitar from Johnny Marr.
+At 18 years old, Eilish is the youngest singer in history of the Bond franchise to write and record a theme song for one of the iconic films.
+The song was produced by her brother, Finneas, alongside Stephen Lipson, with orchestral arrangements by none other than Hans Zimmer and Matt Dunkley, not to mention guitar from Johnny Marr.
 Basically, get ready for a trip to Drama Town.